 Natural Language Processing

 by César de Pablo.

-This year we have seen a new breed of embedding methods, universal embeddings or more properly language models, that have proven useful in several NLP tasks as a way of making use of huge amounts of unlabelled text data to help in semi-supervised problems like text classification or translation.
+This year we have seen a new breed of embedding methods, universal embeddings or more precisely, language models, that have proven useful in several NLP tasks as a way of making use of huge amounts of unlabelled text data to help with semi-supervised problems such as text classification or translation.
 ELMO (Deep Contextualized Word representations), ULMFit and the several improvements on the Transformer architecture that finally have lead to BERT have shown large improvements in text classification, NER or machine reading.
-ELMO provides fixed feature vectors (like word2vec) but they are contextualized.
+ELMO provides fixed feature vectors (like word2vec) that are, however, contextualized.
 In contrast, ULMFit is a procedure to fine tune a language model to a new task with a few supervised examples.
-BERT touches both sides as it is a pre-trained language model that takes into account context, but you also can extract embeddings.
-Its downside for non-Google scale is that even for fine-tuning is computationally expensive and requires a large amount of memory.
+BERT touches both sides as it is a pre-trained language model that takes into account context, but can also extract embeddings.
+Its downside for non-Google scale is that even fine-tuning is computationally expensive and requires a large amount of memory.

 Deep Learning on Graphs